catwise/IRSAWrapper/README.md

 # IRSAWrapper
-Wrapper to cross match an input MDEX table with the allwaise source catalog and the allwise reject catalog
+Wrapper to cross match an input MDEX table with the AllWISE source catalog and the AllWISE reject catalog.

-Modes
-Mode 2 (List of Tables Mode)
-./IRSA_api.tcsh 2 <ListOfMDEXtables>
-Mode 3 (Sinlge Table Mode)
-./IRSA_api.tcsh 3 <MDEXtable>

 ## How to Run Modes
 * Mode 2: List of Tables Mode